 - Starting right from the edge, begin pleating and seal the filling mixture with the dough.
 Dust some flour and roll the dough gently, ensuring the filling doesn't come out.

 - Heat a non-stick pan / tawa to a high temperature.
 Place the rolled Rajma paratha on the tawa and cook for a 1-1.5 minutes or so.
 When the base is cooked, flip the paratha and cook again.

 - Spread a teaspoon of oil on part cooked paratha.
 Flip again and you will find the paratha cooked nicely with a couple of charred/black spots.
 Spread some more oil and you will find the paratha puffs up really well.

 - You may even use spatulas to press the edges of the dough, just to ensure they cook well.

 - Remove the cooked parathas from the flame into a casserole and keep them covered.

-- Serve warm Rajma Paratha with lots of yogurt.
+- Serve warm Rajma Paratha in dining plate with lots of yogurt.